Good Manners For Kids In School

 Although character education is very well taught in schools, not much attention is given to education in good manners.
 With growing demands on teaching time, teachers no longer have time to teach etiquette.

-Children can never learn to respect themselves unless they are taught how to respect others… Click To Tweet
+Children can never learn to respect themselves unless they are taught how to respect others first.
+Click To Tweet

 Here are some suggestions as to how you can help with this.